-Figure 2 sets out how data will be used to make management decisions and who will be involved at crucial stages.
-IFAC and AIGCFD will review the need for management measures every six months.
+Representatives of the fishing community and AIGCFD will review the need for management measures every six months.
 AIGCFD will then report to the Ascension Island Council (or a suitable Council Committee if one has been created) any recommended changes to management measures (e.g. either the introduction of new measures or the removal of existing measures).
-Even if no changes are recommended, AIGCFD and the IFAC will provide the AIC with an annual report on the status of the inshore fishery.
+Even if no changes are recommended, AIGCFD and representatives of the fishing community will provide the AIC with an annual report on the status of the inshore fishery.